atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`airlines`  **<mark style="color:blue;">**array**</mark>**  **<mark style="color:orange;">**Optional**</mark>

 An array of IATA Codes of airlines.
-The result will only contain airlines specified in the request.
+The result will only contain the airlines specified in the search request

 **`requestSource`  **<mark style="color:blue;">**string**</mark>**  **<mark style="color:orange;">**Optional**</mark>